 The building pictured below is an access point for IAWWTF located within the Farmers Market.
 This site focuses on the connections between community residents and our water system.
 The treatment facility serves a critical role in human and environmental health - which is itself a combination of human resources, engineering, chemistry, and biology - all working together!

-This IAWWTF access building is located within the Ithaca Farmers Market
+The IAWWTF access building, located within the Ithaca Farmers Market

 Aerial view of the wastewater treatment facility & Farmers Market.
 The arrow points to the access building.